Turkey says it will not bow to U.S. sanctions over S-400 deal

-ANKARA (Reuters) - Turkey will never bow to U.S. sanctions over its agreement to purchase Russian S-400 defense systems, Turkish Vice President Fuat Oktay said on Sunday in reference to a deal that has strained ties between the NATO allies.
+ANKARA, May 5 (Reuters) - Turkey will never bow to U.S. sanctions over its agreement to purchase Russian S-400 defence systems, Turkish Vice President Fuat Oktay said on Sunday in reference to a deal that has strained ties between the NATO allies.

 Washington has said the S-400s could compromise the capabilities of its F-35 fighter jets - for which it has a separate deal with Turkey - and warned of possible U.S. sanctions if Ankara pushed on with the Russian deal.
 Ankara has said the S-400s and F-35s would not impact each other and that it will not abandon the former.